walterlab-HMS/AF2multimer-analysis/README.md

                         all amino acids.
 A value of K would be for any lysine lysine pairs.
 KR would be RR, KR, RK, or RR pairs, etc

+  --name-filter NAME_FILTER
+                        An optional string that allows one to only analyze complexes that contain that string in their name

   --combine-all         Combine the analysis from multiple folders specified by the input argument

   --ignore-pae          Ignore PAE values and just analyze the PDB files.
 Overides any other PAE